|Jean LeLoup & Bob Ponterio

 The cgi script and asp page run on a remote computer and receive form data from the student through the Internet.
 In addition to sending feedback to the student, they are capable of storing student responses in a database for subsequent examination by the teacher.
 These techniques are not very complicated for someone with basic computer programming skills but do require such skills as well as access to certain server privileges.
 Most teachers will not want to tackle these.

 - a cgi script - a computer program running on a server.

 - an asp web page - an active server web page with programming built-in.

 Non-programmers might get help from a programmer to create a basic general purpose routine to do something with student input and then reuse this same program on multiple web pages.
 One may also find sample utilities online that can be used as is or slightly modified and integrated into your pages.
 It is possible to find utilities that will allow the answers to be stored.

 Using pop-up windows to provide feedback

 Providing an online answer key or placing answers in pop-up windows may be more manageable in many cases.
 This method allows the student to check his or her own answers against the teacher's model.
 See our lesson on glossing or annotating tests for the technical details.
 The following new form shows examples of how the pop-up window technique might work for the same set of questions shown above:

-Form fields help make your web pages more interesting by involving the students actively.
+Form fields help make your web pages more interesting by engaging the students actively.
 Many techniques can be used: